 - 1. To analyze and appropriately design for developing and deploying the tested system and application softwares to deliver quality products for business success and societal peace. - 2.
-To apply the knowledge of techniques and technologies, ethics, engineering and management principles and soft skills to pursue higher education and become successful entrepreneurs to provide world-wide solutions to real world problems in diverse environments. - Technical in the state of the s 3.
-To provide a safe and healthy tomorrow by researching, evaluating, forecasting and communicating the current and new technologies for an individual or organization for
+To apply the knowledge of techniques and technologies, ethics, engineering and management principles and soft skills to pursue higher education and become successful entrepreneurs to provide world-wide solutions to real world problems in diverse environments. - 3.
+To provide a safe and healthy tomorrow by researching, evaluating, forecasting and communicating the current and new technologies for an individual or organization for performing tasks related to E-governance, E-Learning, and Training.